-Dublin Airport – just over two hours from the cottage.
+Dublin Airport – is two and a quarter hours from the house.

-Cork Airport – approx 1 and half hours from house.
+Cork Airport – is under 2 hours from house.

-Shannon Airport – approx 2 and half hours from house.
+Shannon Airport – approx 1 and a half hours from house.

 By Sea: Ferry crossings

-Dublin City Port/Holyhead has a fast crossing and is just over two hours from the cottage.
+Dublin City Port/Holyhead has a fast crossing and is just over two hours from Shanballyduff

-Rosslare Harbour for Ferries to South Wales is one and half hours from the house.
+Rosslare Harbour for Ferries to South Wales is approx 2 hours from the house.